consensus-shipyard/ipc/specs/customizability.md

 The contents of the `genesis.json` file are essentially the `Genesis` structure defined in the [genesis](https://github.com/consensus-shipyard/ipc/tree/specs/fendermint/vm/genesis) crate.
 It has the following properties:

 - `chain_name` is an arbitrary name for the chain, which will be hashed to become the numeric `chain_id`; in the context of IPC subnets the `chain_name` is expected to be the textual representation of the `SubnetID`
-- `timestamp` is the number of seconds since UNIX epoch
+- `timestamp` is the UNIX timestamp of a moment when genesis was created by the first Validator
 - `network_version` is used by the FVM to select gas pricing policy
 - `base_fee` is measured in *atto* and represents the base price for gas
 - `power_scale` is the number of decimals to take into account from the FIL token collateral balance when converting it into voting power expressed as `u64`, which is what CometBFT expects.
 For example if the scale is 0 then every 1 FIL gives 1 voting power, if it’s 3 then every 0.001 FIL does, and if it’s -1 then every 10 FIL.
 The power is rounded upwards, so that we don’t end up with 0 power, which would be rejected by CometBFT; for example if the scale is 1, then both 1.1 FIL and 1.9 FIL give 2 power.